fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

   - Part IV (57-middle 59)
   - Part V (62-top 67)

+### Wednesday, 10/30: NO CLASS but... <-- THIS IS NEW!
+No meeting today so you have more research time.

 In light of the "official" Santa Fe trail historic registry report, how does that kind of work get reflected (or not) in most easy to find digital resources?
 What do you think of the information / histories presented in these contexts?
 Strengths?
 Weaknesses?

 - [Santa Fe Trail on Wikipedia](https://en.wikipedia.org/wiki/Santa_Fe_Trail)